Western New England University School of Law

-Western New England University School of Law is a private, ABA-accredited law school in Western Massachusetts.
-Established in 1919, the law school has approximately 8,000 alumni who live and work across the United States and internationally.
-Western New England Law offers both full-time and part-time programs.
-It is a college within Western New England University.
+Western New England University School of Law is a private, ABA-accredited law school in Springfield, Massachusetts.
+Established in 1919, Western New England Law offers both full-time and part-time programs.

 History

 Western New England College was established in 1919 as a branch of Northeastern University (then Northeastern College) and began offering evening law classes.
 In 1923, the first seven law graduates were recognized.
 In 1951, Western New England College received an independent charter and ended its affiliation with Northeastern.
 The full-time law program began in 1973.
+The law school has approximately 8,000 alumni.
 The S. Prestley Blake Law Center was first opened in 1978 at a cost of $3.4 million.
 The building is named after S. Prestley Blake, who made a substantial gift of $250,000 to the project.
 The law school underwent major renovations in 2007, including a new wing, lobby, and entrance.
 The project also saw the reconfiguration of several classrooms, creating smaller and more intimate learning environments.

 On July 1, 2011, Western New England College School of Law officially became Western New England University School of Law.
 The Massachusetts Board of Higher Education approved the change in March 2011.

 Programs

-The primary aim of the law school is its J.D. program, where first year students are divided into small sections of less than 60 people, providing approximately an 11:1 student-faculty ratio.
+The primary aim of the law school is its J.D. program.
 The school also offers a part-time day or evening program.
 In addition, the law school has the following six joint-degree programs: J.D./M.B.A., J.D./M.S.A., and J.D./M.S.O.L. with the Western New England University College of Business; J.D./M.S.E.M. with the Western New England University College of Engineering; J.D./M.S.W. with Springfield College; and a J.D./M.R.P. with the University of Massachusetts Amherst.
 Undergraduates of certain undergraduate institutions can take advantage of the "3+3 program," which allows certain students to complete a B.A. and a J.D. in six years.

 Concentrations

-J.D. students have the option to concentrate in the following fields: Business Law, Criminal Law, Estate Planning, Gender and Sexuality Studies, International and Comparative Law, Public Interest Law, or Real Estate.
+J.D. students have the option to concentrate in the following fields: Criminal Law Practice, Gender & Sexuality Law, International and Comparative Law Practice, Public Interest Practice, Transactional Law Practice.